 Place the bulb(s) on a sheet of aluminum foil in a baking dish and judiciously pour olive oil into the cloves.

 Wrap the bulb in the aluminum foil, twisting the top closed.

-Bake in pre-heated oven for 20 to 30 minutes, open the foil by untwisting the foil, return to oven and allow to bake and addition 10 to 15 minutes or until garlic is slightly browned and has acquired the desired softness.
+Bake in pre-heated oven for 20 to 30 minutes, open the foil by untwisting the top, return to oven and allow to bake an additional 10 to 15 minutes or until garlic is slightly browned and has acquired the desired softness.